RallyTools/RallyRestToolkitForPython/doc/source/interface.rst

     Each Attachment record will look like a Rally WSAPI Attachment with the additional Content attribute that will contain the decoded AttachmentContent.

+.. method:: rankAbove(reference_artifact, target_artifact)
+    Rank the target_artifact above the reference_artifact.

+.. method:: rankBelow(reference_artifact, target_artifact)
+    Rank the target_artifact below the reference_artifact.

+.. method:: rankTop(target_artifact)
+    Rank the target_artifact at the top of the list of ranked Artifacts that the target_artifact exists in.

+.. method:: rankBottom(target_artifact)
+    Rank the target_artifact at the bottom of the list of ranked Artifacts that the target_artifact exists in.

 RallyRESTResponse